tabokie/tabokie.github.io/_subtopics/lifestyle.md

 1.1113 Habits can be associatd with specific time point

+1.112 Habits are outside priority system, they can't be scheduled (delayed)

 1.12 Treat work that requires quality thinking as project

 1.121 Man has limited bandwidth / concentration / production capability